-The court denied Generic Defendants' motion for reconsideration, but granted their motions to certify the order as one involving "a controlling question of law as to which there is a substantial ground for difference of opinion" and for which "an immediate appeal . . . may materially advance the ultimate determination of the matter."
+The court denied Generic Defendants' and Hospira's motion for reconsideration, but granted their motions to certify the order as one involving "a controlling question of law as to which there is a substantial ground for difference of opinion" and for which "an immediate appeal... may materially advance the ultimate determination of the matter."
 Order, 12/16/11, at 1 (quoting 42 Pa.C.S.A. §702(b)).
-Generic Defendants then filed both a timely petition for permission to appeal, which this Court denied by order of March 12, 2012, and an appeal as of right.
-Mr. Hassett moved to quash the appeal.
-By order of April 11, 2012, this Court denied the motion without prejudice to reassert the issue before this panel, which Mr. Hassett has done.
+Hospira and Generic Defendants then filed both a timely petition for permission to appeal, which this Court denied by order of March 12, 2012, and a direct appeal under Pa.R.A.P.
+313. Plaintiffs moved to quash the appeal.
+By order of April 11, 2012, this Court denied the motion without prejudice to reassert the issue before this panel, which Plaintiffs have done.